Discover Norway's Michelin-starred restaurants

 Home of Bocuse d'Or champions

-Norwegian chefs have gained an excellent reputation abroad, with several wins and podium finishes at the world’s most prestigious culinary competition, the Bocuse d’Or awards.
-Since the competition was first held in 1987, Norway has won five gold, three silver, and four bronze medals, making Norway, together with France, the country with the most Bocuse d’Or awards.
+Norwegian chefs have gained an excellent reputation abroad, with several wins and podium finishes at the world’s most prestigious culinary competition, the Bocuse d’Or.
+The competition was first held in 1987, and Norway is currently the country with the most Bocuse d’Or awards.

 Norwegian cuisine is big and it's here to stay.
 Have you booked your table yet?